-In the Guide of the Perplexed 2:22, Maimonides, as stated, brings evidence of the creation ex nihilo of the world, and not only “in virtue of the purpose of One who purposed.”
-His evidence is based on the weaknesses of the method of emanation.
-Because everyone agrees “that anything but a single simple thing should proceed from a simple thing” (Guide 2:22) and “that what first proceeded from God was constituted by single simple intellect only” (Guide 2:22), the method of emanation was required to explain how the multifaceted reality was emanated.
-The main argument was that the first intellect that overflowed from God is composed because he intellectualizes God and intellectualizes itself.
-That is why two things overflowed from him; from his intellectualizing of God, another intellect overflowed, and from its intellectualizing itself a sphere was overflowed.
+In the Guide of the Perplexed 2:22, Maimonides, as mentioned, brings evidence of the creation of the world ex nihilo, and not only “in virtue of the purpose of One who purposed.”
+His evidence is based on the weaknesses of the emanation scheme proposed by some philosophers.
+Because all agree “that anything but a single simple thing should proceed from a simple thing” (ibid.) and “that what first proceeded from God was constituted by a single simple intellect only” (ibid.), the theory of emanation was required to explain how a multifaceted reality could emerge from an undifferentiated God.
+The main argument was that the first intellect that emanated from God is composed because it intellectualizes both God and itself.
+That is why two things emanate from it; its intellectualization of God leads to the emanation of another intellect, and its intellectualization of itself, a sphere.

-The main difficulty that Maimonides finds in this conception is the argument that matter is created from intellect by virtue of an emanation. “…how can the intellects be a cause for the procession of the spheres from them?
-And what relation can there be between matter and that which being separate has no matter at all?”
-(Guide 2:22).
-Since the spheres are material beings, it is not clear how they were created from an intellect that is separate from matter.
-Moreover, because there are two different matters in the sphere - the sphere matter and the permanent star matter - how these two matters were produced is also a challenge.
-“Now if this comes about in virtue of a procession, we cannot but require for this compound a composite cause, the procession of the body of the sphere being occasioned by one of its parts and that of the body of the star by the other” (Guide 2:22).
+The main fault that Maimonides finds in this conception is the argument that matter can be created by an intellect through an emanatory process: “How can the intellects be a cause for the procession of the spheres from them?
+And what relation can there be between matter and that which being separate has no matter at all?” (ibid.).
+Since the spheres are material beings, it is not clear how they could emerge from an intellect separated from matter.
+Moreover, because a sphere contains two types of matter – that of the sphere itself and that of the fixed stars – their formation is difficult to account for:

+Now if this comes about in virtue of a procession, we cannot but require for this compound a composite cause, the procession of the body of the sphere being occasioned by one of its parts and that of the body of the star by the other (Guide of the Perplexed 2:22).

-It is also possible to distinguish between the matter of the illuminating stars and the matter of the dim stars and this multiplicity of matters contrasts with Aristotle’s method.
-Since according to Plato God is the cause the existence of of matter (Guide 2:13), all these questions apply to him as well.
+It is also possible to distinguish between the matter of the illuminating stars and the matter of the dim stars – a distinction which contrasts with Aristotle’s method.
+Since according to Plato, God is the cause of matter’s existence (ibid., 2:13), all these questions apply to him as well.

-It follows, therefore, that the randomness in the heaven shows “purpose of One who purposed” and the different matter composing the spheres and stars indicate that the world was created ex nihilo.
-It seems, therefore, that Maimonides established the creation of the world from nothing, wherever the heavens are mentioned in the verses that describe the relationship of God to the world.
-Having found the evidence for the concept of the creation of the world from heaven, he saw these verses as sources of evidence.
+It follows that the randomness that inheres in the heavens demonstrates the “purpose of One who purposed,” while the fact that spheres and stars are comprised of different kinds of matter indicates that the world was created ex nihilo.
+It seems, therefore, that Maimonides has demonstrated the creation of the world from nothing, wherever the heavens are mentioned in the verses that describe the relationship of God to the world.
+Having found the evidence for the concept of the creation of the world from his observation of the heavens, Maimonides saw these verses as sources of evidence.

-God of heaven
+God of the heavens

-Maimonides attributes this understanding to the prophets and to Abraham as the first.
+Maimonides attributes this understanding to the prophets of Israel and to Abraham before them:

 For this reason you will find that all the prophets used the stars and the spheres as proofs for the deity`s existing necessarily.
 Thus in the traditional story of Abraham, there occurs the tale, which is generally known, about his contemplation of the stars.
 Again Isaiah, calling attention to the conclusions to be drawn from the stars, says: Lift up your eyes on high, and see: who hath created these? and so on [Isa.
 40:26].
 Jeremiah says similarly: He made the heavens.
 Abraham says: The Lord, the God of the heavens [Gen. 24:7].
 And the chief of the prophets says: Who rideth upon the heaven [Deut.
-33:26], an expression we have explained (Guide 2:19).
+33:26], an expression we have explained (Guide of the Perplexed 2:19).